askmyhat/stanford-corenlp-python-wrapper/README.md

 * Coref annotator requires more than 4GB RAM.
 You can use DCoref instead bit it's less accurate.
 * Each coreference is represented by tuple consisting of two triplets for each corresponding token (sentence, start_word_position, end_word_position)

-### Avaliable annotators with python structures output
+### Avaliable annotators with output to python structures
 * tokenize
 * ssplit
 * ner